 YouTube fitness “content creators” Emily (Rachel Bright, King Of Crime) and Ruby (Lucy Aarden, Death Race 4: Beyond Anarchy) head into the forest with aspiring newcomer Rachel (Sophie Jones).
 Grace (Jade Colucci) has agreed to let them shoot their new video on some woodlands she owns.
 But the weekend soon takes a turn for the worse as they find themselves hunted for sport.

-Writer/director Nicholas Winter (Robin Hood: The Rebellion) seems to have watched a few versions of The Most Dangerous Game, mixed in a few backwoods slasher cliches and then figured he was being creative by giving Bone Breaker a huntress instead of a hunter.
+Writer/director Nicholas Winter (Robin Hood: The Rebellion, A Dark Path) seems to have watched a few versions of The Most Dangerous Game, mixed in a few backwoods slasher cliches and then figured he was being creative by giving Bone Breaker a huntress instead of a hunter.
 That’s not a spoiler BTW.
 The prologue doesn’t show the killer but we hear her voice.
 So you know who she is as soon as her character turns up.
 A few minutes later she’s attacking people and laying out the rules of her game.

 There’s no real suspense with the kills in Bone Breaker either.
 Thankfully though the killing does give us a break from the endless bickering between Emily and Ruby.
 Far from friends, they’re rivals out to backstab each other for the favour of their sponsors and their constant cattiness gets old fast.
 It’s also obvious who the final girl will be though there is some question over how she’ll make it that far.
 She suffers a fairly nasty injury early in the going that would seem to make her an easy target.